regexyl/ecogro/README.md

 Discover your food wastage habits by scanning your grocery receipts using image processing and tracking your food quantity at home.

+After saving records of their food items in the app, users can mark each item as 'FINISHED' once consumed.
+It will then be classified as 'WASTED' if not marked by the expiry date.
+This helps the user to be more aware of the food items bought, and reduces the potential of high food wastage.

 ## App Overview
 ### 1. User creates an account
 Before logging into the account, the user needs to set it up beforehand.
 Once the registration is successful, the user then logs in and is redirected to the home screen.